ktxlh/gre-writing-pool-scraper/README.md

 ```

 ## Roadmap
-- [x] program the base version: scrap the contents.
+- [x] Program the base version: scrap the contents.
-- [ ] order the topics by similarity (how do we define the similarity here?)
+- [ ] Order the topics by similarity (how do we define the similarity here?)
-    - [ ] group by types of prompts
+    - [ ] Group by types of prompts
-    - [ ] group by topics: contextual representation (e.g. BERT) +  clustering
+    - [ ] Group by topics: contextual representation (e.g. BERT) +  clustering